SirGavith/Sir-s-Scripts/README.md

 ## v2.0
  - Fully configureable!

-   - To get this knowledge but in game
+   - To get this knowledge but in game:
  /farm   or   /farm help

     - To create a new farm: